 - Headaches as a result of withdrawals

-Keep in mind that not everyone experiences these side-effects, and the amount of coffee you drink will ultimately be the result of how severe the side-effects are.
+Keep in mind that not everyone experiences these side effects, and the amount of coffee you drink will ultimately result from how severe the side effects are.

 Healthy Alternatives to Coffee